JakimLi/pandaria/doc/jdbc_types.md

 |Time|java.sql.Time|
 |Timestamp|java.sql.Timestamp|

-For types not in above tables not supported by pandaria
+For types not in this table not supported by pandaria

 Verificaion for different types